Answers to questions on changes to flexible funding.

 Past spending will be based on the last two years from June 2023 to June 2025, which includes the period before 18 March 2024, if you have been a flexible funding user for that long.
 This means budgets will reflect a fuller picture of your supports, not just the restricted period.

 Through the consultation we heard how important choice and control are.
 These changes are about enabling that through flexible funding, including informal arrangements such as respite, while also making sure the system remains sustainable.
-If you’d like to talk through your circumstances, your NASC can provide tailored advice.
+If you’d like to talk through your circumstances, your NASC or EGL site can provide tailored advice.

 Who will help me manage my flexible funding budget?